ytanay/thinglang/README.md

     has text name
     has number age

-    created with name
+    setup with name
         self.name = name

     does say_hello with repeat_count
+        number i = 0
-        repeat repeat_count times
+        repeat while i < repeat_count
-            Output.write("Hello from", self.name, ", who's ", self.age or "unknown", " years old and is always excited to get some coding done.")
+            Output.write("Hello number", i, "from", self.name, "who's", self.age, "years old and is always excited to get some coding done.") i = i + 1

 thing Program
-    does start
-        text name = Input.get_line("What is your name?")
+    setup

-        Person person = create Person(name)

-        text age = Input.get_line("What is your age?
-Leave blank if you prefer not to answer.")
+        Person person = create Person(Input.get_line("What is your name?")) number age = Input.get_line("What is your age?") as number

         if age
             person.age = age

-        person.say_hello()
+        person.say_hello(Input.get_line("How excited are you?") as number)
 ```

 ## Execution Model